They Were Expendable: Production

 According to Turner Classic Movies host Ben Mankiewicz, Ford, a notoriously tough taskmaster who had received a commission as a commander in the U.S. Navy Reserve in his late 40s during WWII, was especially hard on Wayne, who had a 3-A — family deferment — draft rating.
 During production, Ford fell from scaffolding and broke his leg.
 He turned to Montgomery, who had actually commanded a PT boat, to temporarily take over for him as director.
 Montgomery did so well that within a few years, he made the transition from actor to directing films.

-The film, which received extensive support from the Navy Department, was shot in Key Biscayne, Florida and the Florida Keys.
+The film, which received extensive support from the Navy Department, was shot in Key Biscayne, Florida, and the Florida Keys.
 This region of sandy islands and palm trees around 25° North latitude sufficiently approximated the Philippines between roughly 10 and 15° North, where the film's action took place in the Southwest Pacific of the Pacific theatre of World War II.
-Two actual U.S. Navy 80-foot Elco PT boats (hull numbers PT-139 and 141), and four 78-foot Higgins PT boats, (hull numbers PT-98, 100, 101, 102), were used throughout filming, given hull numbers in use in late 1941 and early 1942 for the film.
+Two U.S. Navy 80-foot Elco PT boats (hull numbers PT-139 and 141), and four 78-foot Higgins PT boats, (hull numbers PT-98, 100, 101, 102), were used throughout filming, given hull numbers in use in late 1941 and early 1942 for the film.
 Additional U.S. aircraft from nearby naval air stations in Miami, Fort Lauderdale, and Key West were temporarily re-marked and used to simulate Japanese aircraft in the film.

-Ford's onscreen directing credit reads, "Directed by John Ford, Captain U.S.N.R."; Frank Wead's onscreen credit reads: "Screenplay by Frank Wead Comdr.
-U.S.N., Ret."; Montgomery's onscreen credit reads: "Robert Montgomery Comdr.
+Ford's onscreen directing credit reads, "Directed by John Ford, Captain U.S.N.R."; Frank Wead's onscreen credit reads: "Screenplay by Frank Wead, Comdr.
+U.S.N., Ret."; Montgomery's onscreen credit reads: "Robert Montgomery, Comdr.
 U.S.N.R."